alchemyplatform/alchemy-flow-contracts/README.md

             ids["Gaia"] = col.getIDs()
         }
      ```
-2. Add a new function in https://github.com/alchemyplatform/alchemy-flow-contracts/blob/main/src/cadence/scripts/getNFTs.cdc to retrieve NFT metadata given an NFT ID.
+2. Add a new function in https://github.com/alchemyplatform/alchemy-flow-contracts/blob/main/src/cadence/scripts/getNFTs.cdc to retrieve NFT metadata for an NFT ID.

     a.
 Add contract import statement
     ```